SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 - `ScrollToTopComponent`

 If you are using the version 5.0 or greater of [{% assign linkedpage = site.pages | where: "name", "spartacussampledata-extension.md" %}{{ linkedpage[0].title }}]({{ site.baseurl }}{% link _pages/install/spartacussampledata-extension.md %}), the scroll to top component is already enabled.
-However, if you decide not to use the `spartacussampledata` extension, you can enable scroll to top through ImpEx.
+However, If you decide not to use the spartacussampledata extension, you can create the scroll to top CMS component with ImpEx.

 **Note:** The `$contentCV` variable that is used throughout the following ImpEx examples, and which stores information about the content catalog, is defined as follows: